tuub/identifiers-enduring-submission/README.md

   &lt;/dependency&gt;
 </pre>

-In the file `[dspace-source]/dspace/modules/jspui/pom.xml` you will find a section `<dependencies>...</dependencies>`.
-At the end of the section, right before the closing tag, you add the following lines:
+At the end of the file `[dspace-source]/dspace/modules/jspui/pom.xml` you will find a section `<dependencies>...</dependencies>`.
+At the end of this section, right before the closing tag, you need to add the following lines:

 <pre>
   &lt;dependency&gt;